 RELIABILITY OF ESTIMATES

-Estimates from the industrial disputes collection are subject to non-sampling error (see Chapter 16: Overview of Survey Methods for more information).
+Estimates from the industrial disputes collection are subject to non-sampling error (see the section: Overview of Survey Methods for more information).

 DATA COMPARABILITY OVER TIME